Don’t miss a single bonus

 Imagine a list of random numbers that you are scrolling down constantly and forever.
 Then every so often, when you hear a beep, you stop on a number.
 That is the number that determines a specific reel spin.
 And then you carry on scrolling down until you hear the next beep.
 Advanced PRNGs, the sort that are required for online slots and games, can “recreate randomness.”
 A lesser PRNG may repeat patterns that casinos and/or players may be able to pick up on.
 But with advanced PRNGs, you’d probably have to study one for hundreds of years (and be a computer scientist) to find patterns.
 Casinos and pokie developers also regularly perform checks and tests on their software, to make sure it is functioning adequately.
 It is recommended that this takes place every 2 years.

 Hold and cold streaks do not indicate that a game is rigged.
 Streaks are a natural outcome of randomness.
 It doesn’t mean their statistically likely, but they do occur.
 Plus, when it comes to streaks, players often seem to fall into fallacious patterns of thinking.
-Our Gambler’s Fallacy vs Hot Hand Fallacy article explains why it is easy to get caught up in such thinking, based upon non-scientific notions of the “Law of Averages.”
+It is easy to get caught up in such thinking, based upon non-scientific notions of the “Law of Averages.”
 A spoiler alert: The Law of Averages is not a real law.
 It is based upon a lack of understanding of probability, and a misguided sense of “balance” in the universe at any given moment.

 Ten losses in a row is not necessarily an indication of rigging.
 Say you are flipping a coin with a 50/50 chance of a head or a tail.
 Say you’ve landed 10 heads in a row.
 At the beginning of the run, it was statistically unlikely that you would get 10 heads in a row.
 However, it is perfectly possible, as there is a 50% chance of getting a head every time you flip.

 This is where some players get into conceptual difficulty.
-Surely, if you were to flip for an eleventh time, the coin will more likely land on tails given that it hasn’t happened in “such a long time.”
-That is the fallacious thinking.
+Surely, if you were to flip for the eleventh time, the coin will more likely land on tails given that it hasn’t happened in “such a long time.”
+That is fallacious thinking.
 The coin has no memory.
-It doesn’t know that is has just landed on heads 10 times.
-So, on that 11th throw, there is, once again, a 50% chance of landing a head.
-Just as there has been the prior ten times.
+It doesn’t know that it has just landed on heads 10 times.
+So, on that 11th throw, there is, once again, a 50% chance of landing ahead.
+Just as there have been the prior ten times.

 Believing otherwise due to logic like “This coin has thrown up 10 heads in a row, there’s simply no way that I can possibly land on another…” is familiar to us.
 It is just not scientific.
 As we explored in our Gambler’s Fallacy article, there is something innate or biological that means humans see patterns even if there are none.
 It is part of our nature and has perhaps helped us survive over thousands of years.